 Wrapping Up

-SEO and SEM might sound different, they are a bit different just like how advertising and marketing are.
+SEO and SEM sound different; they are similar to advertising and marketing.
 But eventually, they both help grow business.
 The ultimate goal of both is to drive genuine traffic to your website.
 This is why rather than thinking SEO Vs SEM, think SEO with SEM.

 5 replies on “SEO Vs. SEM: A Quick Clarification To The Confusion”